 Pathway Advisory Committees are composed of business and industry members, instructors, current students, former students, and parents.
 The overlying duty of the committee is to guide program pathways through continual improvement using their expertise in the occupational area.
 It is important to note that as with the general advisory, pathway advisories are committees which function as an advisory role.
 These groups do not function as policy makers and therefore will not be asked to make such decisions.

-Specifically the duties of these pathway advisories are as follows:
+the duties of the pathway advisories are as follows:

 1. To facilitate the program renewal process by carrying out the following tasks using expertise in the program area: